Jonathan Chait: Positions

-On September 26, 2011, Chait, while admitting he had not read Gilad Atzmon's book The Wandering Who, in order to assess the context of a number of quotes, responded to John Mearsheimer's comment about Atzmon's book by citing passages which he regarded as characteristically anti-semitic.
+On September 26, 2011, Chait wrote a column about John Mearsheimer's blurbs about Gilad Atzmon's book, The Wandering Who.
+In this column Chait admits that he had not read The Wandering Who.
+In the column Chait does not quote Mearsheimer's comments about the book, instead he cites passages in Atzmon's book which he regarded as characteristically antisemitic.

 On January 27, 2015, Chait wrote an article for New York magazine on political correctness, which he labeled "a system of left-wing ideological repression" and cited examples from academia and social media.
 Chait's piece drew parallels between forms of political correctness popular in the 2010s with those popular in the 1990s.
 However, he also argued that the advent of social media had contributed to a form of political correctness that was more ubiquitous and less constrained to academia.

 In February 2016, Chait wrote a piece for New York magazine titled "Why Liberals Should Support a Trump Republican Nomination," in which he predicted that a Trump presidency would develop similarly to the governorship of Arnold Schwarzenegger in California (who, like Trump, was a celebrity who became a Republican politician without any public service experience).
 In 2019, The Outline selected this piece as one of the "worst takes of the 2010s", opining that "Chait's immensely confident take [...] is a humiliating crystallization of the wrongheaded thinking that propelled [Trump] to the White House."
+Chait now considers Trump a "threat to the American democracy."

 Chait has written extensively in support of charter schools.
 On January 14, 2019, he accused Senator Elizabeth Warren of selling out to "powerful interests" for her opposition to an initiative which would have expanded the number of charter schools in Massachusetts.
-Chait has been criticized for often failing to disclose his wife's career in charter school advocacy.
+Writer Alexander Russo criticizes Chait for not consistently disclosing his wife's charter school advocacy.

+Chait opposes Marxism, arguing that "Marxist governments trample on individual rights because Marxist theory does not care about individual rights.
+Marxism is a theory of class justice ...
+Unlike liberalism, which sees rights as a positive-sum good that can expand or contract for society as a whole, Marxists (and other left-wing critics of liberalism) think of political rights as a zero-sum conflict.
+Either they are exercised on behalf of oppression or against it."